neurosity/eeg-pipes/README.md

 * bufferFFT({ bins, window, sampleRate })

 Using frequency pipes requires a buffer of samples.
-This can be accomplished by using bufferFFT first OR bufferCount/bufferTime operators from RxJS.
+This can be accomplished by using bufferFFT first OR bufferCount/bufferTime.

 * alphaRange()
 * betaRange()